eliranwong/ETCBC-remix/MyBible/README.md

 - second line: morphology (tagged with unique links to facilitate searching bible modules BHS5 or BHS5[k]m for a specific combination of Hebrew lexeme and morphology)<br />
 - to take advantage of these links, click it and seach in ETCBC+ dictionary in dicitonary window (select BHS5 or BHS5[k]m in seach window in case current active bible is a module other than these), you should expect a list of all verses having the same set of combination of Hebrew lexeme and morphology.
 </p>
+ remarks:</>
+  - this commentary file are conformed into KJV versification, to facilitate comparisons with most common translation.<br />
+  - where versification different from original BHS are marked and linked, i.e. users can easily navigate to BHS text in original versification.<br />
+  - this file could be used independently or opened in parallel with different bible modules

 <h2>ETCBC+ dictionary (search by assigned numbers for lexemes)</h2>
 <p><b>File:</b> ETCBC+.dictionary.SQLite3</p>